Alekya8143/codealpha_flashcardapp/README.md

 4️⃣ Run the project:
 npm start

-The app will run at:
+The application will run at:

 http://localhost:3000